-202 4.
-Environmental Consequences 4.3 Impacts on Global Climate Change gas turbine-based power plant, it would also displace approximately 1,071,000 tons of CO2e (Palen Solar Holdings, 2012).
-Closure and Decommissioning of the Project PSEGS-specific contributions to global climate change during the closure and decommissioning phase are anticipated to be comparable in type and magnitude to, but likely to be lower than, the construction emissions for the PSEGS, as discussed above.
+Closure and Decommissioning of the Palen Solar Electric Generating System Palen Solar Electric Generating System-specific contributions to global climate change during the closure and decommissioning phase are anticipated to be comparable in type and magnitude to, but likely to be lower than, the construction emissions for the PSEGS, as discussed above.

-Impact Summary This analysis compares total net operation-related PSEGS GHG emissions to the USEPA's GHG mandatory emissions reporting threshold of 25,000 metric tons per year.
+Impact Summary This analysis compares total net operation-related Palen Solar Electric Generating System GHG emissions to the United States Environmental Protection Agency's (USEPA) GHG mandatory emissions reporting threshold of 25,000 metric tons per year.
 As shown in Tables 4.3-2 and 4.3-3, the annual direct and indirect GHG emissions for operations would be up to 107,464 tons (97,490 metric tons) CO2e per year.
-This is above the USEPA's GHG mandatory emissions reporting threshold.
-However, when accounting for the loss of carbon sequestration and the displacement of fossil fuel-based energy, the PSEGS would result in an overall net reduction of GHG emissions of approximately 957,180 tons (868,349 metric tons) of CO2e per year (see Table 4.3-3).
-Therefore, implementation of the PSEGS would provide an environmental benefit to counter the potential effects of climate change.
-TABLE 4.3-3 TOTAL NET OPERATIONAL GREENHOUSE GAS EMISSIONS CO2e Emission Sources tons metric tons Direct and Indirect Emissions 107,464 97,490 Loss of Carbon Sequestration 6,356 5,766 Displacement of Fossil Fuel-Based Energy -1,071,000 -971,605 Total Net Project GHG Emissions -957,180 -868,349 Mitigation Potential of the PSEGS on Climate Change Mitigation potential of the PSEGS on climate change would be the same as for the PSPP as described in the PSPP PA/FEIS.
-As discussed previously, power produced by the PSEGS would offset power production by fossil-based power plants.
-Therefore, the PSEGS would provide a direct benefit related to climate change.
-Implementation of the PSEGS would provide direct and indirect benefits that counter the potential effects of climate change, as described in the PSPP PA/FEIS.
+This emission level is above the USEPA's GHG mandatory emissions reporting threshold.
+However, when accounting for the loss of carbon sequestration and the displacement of fossil fuel-based energy, the Palen Solar Electric Generating System would result in an overall net reduction of GHG emissions of approximately 957,180 tons (868,349 metric tons) of CO2e per year (see Table 4.3-3).
+Therefore, implementation of the Palen Solar Electric Generating System would provide an environmental benefit to counter the potential effects of climate change.
+TABLE 4.3-3 TOTAL NET OPERATIONAL GREENHOUSE GAS EMISSIONS CO2e Emission Sources tons metric tons Direct and Indirect Emissions 107,464 97,490 Loss of Carbon Sequestration 6,356 5,766 Displacement of Fossil Fuel-Based Energy -1,071,000 -971,605 Total Net Project GHG Emissions -957,180 -868,349 Mitigation Potential of the Palen Solar Electric Generating System (PSEGS) on Climate Change Mitigation potential of the Palen Solar Electric Generating System on climate change would be the same as for the Palen Solar Power Project (PSPP) as described in the Palen Solar Power Project PA/FEIS.
+As discussed previously, power produced by the Palen Solar Electric Generating System would offset power production by fossil-based power plants.
+Therefore, the Palen Solar Electric Generating System would provide a direct benefit related to climate change.
+Implementation of the Palen Solar Electric Generating System would provide direct and indirect benefits that counter the potential effects of climate change, as described in the Palen Solar Power Project PA/FEIS.
 Palen Solar Electric Generating System Draft SEIS 4.3-5 July 2013